 The Perfect Slow Cooker Ratatouille Recipe

+Lately, I have been seeing all these perfectly beautiful images of ratatouille with layers of spiraled vegetables, arranged just so.
 They really do look like works of art with their little zucchini rosettes twirling around in a fancy dish.

 - russet potatoes